FIRST TIME at COURT EQUESTRIAN?

 8. When riding out, as you are sitting in the saddle and holding the reins, you are the only person who can directly control the horse, although the Instructor or Lead Rider will always be willing to help or advise.
 So, be aware of other riders, other road users, and watch for hazards that might upset the horse (dogs, plastic blowing in the wind etc).

-9. When joining the lane at the bottom of the drive, switch on the flashing light by pressing the centre button.
+9. When joining the lane at the bottom of the drive in dull conditions, switch on the outside lights by pressing the centre button near the gate brick pier..

 10. Two WC’s are provided with warm water and a room is provided for eating/clothes storage etc.